wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. hint:: There is a more comprehensive explanation for this multi-line format, see :ref:`cli-format-explanation`.

 .. _csi-by-5300-and-9300:
-CSI Measurement using IWL5300 and QCA9300 NICs
+CSI Measurement using QCA9300 and IWL5300  NICs
 -----------------------------------------------------------

-IWL5300 and QCA9300 are classic Wi-Fi NICs released decade ago.
-Before AX210/AX200, we have invested lots of time on integrating them into PicoScenes platform.
-In this section, we cover the following major topics:
+The IWL5300 and QCA9300 are Wi-Fi NICs that were released a decade ago.
+Prior to the introduction of AX210/AX200, significant effort was invested in integrating these NICs into the PicoScenes platform.
+In this section, we will cover the following key topics:

 #. :ref:`iwl5300-wifi-ap`
 #. :ref:`packet-injection-qcq9300-iwl5300`